3 Reasons Fatherhood is the Hardest Blessing You’ll Ever Receive

 You can be the wealthiest, most famous person in the world, but when your twilight years are upon you it will not matter one bit.
 Putting too much of our time and effort into our professional and even personal pursuits can rob us of the opportunity to build and strengthen the most important parts of our lives.

 I have seen the pain of weathered lives who had no one around in the end.
-I have also seen the contrasting joy of those who were surrounded by loved ones as they faded from the marathon of their life.
+I have also seen the contrasting joy of those who were surrounded by loved ones as they faded from the marathon of their journey.
 At that moment, wouldn’t you rather know you have not only lived a good life full of accomplishment, but also that you did not sacrifice the chance to love and be loved along the way.

 If 3 things are not enough